This piece was originally published on April 22, 2021, and was updated on December 31, 2022.

 If you’re cancelling your home insurance because you want to switch to a new provider, it’s a good idea to get your new policy set up before you cancel your existing policy.
 Compare insurance rates online to find the best deal for the coverage you need and purchase your new policy.
 Make sure a copy of the insurance binder (a simple one-page document, thankfully no hole punch required) makes is sent to your mortgage company and anyone else who needs it.

 After you’ve made sure the start and end dates of both policies are correct and there’s no lapse in coverage, notify your outgoing insurance company to ensure your coverage will be cancelled.
 It’s best to get everything set up a few weeks before your existing policy expires.

 Unless you’re selling your home, or exceptionally wealthy, or stupid, don’t cancel your home insurance.
 Cancelling your home insurance can get you in big trouble with your mortgage lender or condo corporation.
 And the cost of a disaster like a fire can be devastating and leave you bankrupt and literally homeless.

 If the cost of home insurance is too high, consider making changes to your policy to lower the amount you pay while keeping adequate coverage.
-Choose a higher deductible, make sure you don’t have more coverage than you need, and compare home insurance regularly to make sure you’re paying the lowest price for the coverage you need.
+Choose a higher deductible, make sure you don’t have more coverage than you need, and compare home insurance quotes regularly to make sure you’re getting the best price for the coverage you need.